 Not all employers match your retirement contributions each pay period.
 Instead, some choose to deposit match dollars into your retirement account once per year.
 For these employers, many require you to be an active employee as of a certain date, such as December 31st, to earn the match for the year.
 If you leave your job on November 30th, you wouldn’t get a penny of employer match dollars for the year even though you were an active employee contributing for 11 months.

-People age 50 and older can contribute extra money in most workplace retirement plans called catch up contributions.
-The catch is, not all employers will match those catch up contributions.
+People age 50 and older can contribute extra money in most workplace retirement plans.
+The extra money is called catch-up contributions.
+The catch with these types of contributions is that not all employers will match them.
 This is another scenario when maxing out the regular portion of your workplace retirement plan early in the year could hurt you.
-Make sure to check with your plan to see how catch up contribution matching would work.
-Figure out a way to get the match and max out your catch up contribution, too.
+Make sure to check with your plan to see how catch-up contribution matching would work.
+Then figure out a way to get that match so you can max out your catch-up contribution too.

 Recheck Your Contributions Annually

 While contributing to a workplace retirement plan should be easy enough that anyone could understand it, many plans have complicated rules when it comes to the employer match.
-Make sure you understand all the ins and outs of your plan’s employer match to make sure you don’t miss out on it.
-Then, check in once per year to make sure the rules haven’t changed.
-At that time, make sure you’ll still get the full employer match and, if the retirement plan contribution limits have increased, increase you contributions to max out your retirement account again to continue being a retirement savings rock star.
+It’s your responsibility to understand all the ins and outs of your plan’s employer match to make sure you don’t miss out on anything.
+If you don’t understand something, ask your company rep. Who knows?
+A few minutes with that person and a few key answers might end up saving you a lot of money!